What is a cause-and-effect matrix?

 Step 3: List all possible key input variables or the improvement factors of the process in each row; those are the Xs in the X-Y diagram

 Step 4: Assess the relationship between key input variables and the customer outputs, and then rank each input variable accordingly.
-We recommend using a geometric progression scale (0,1,3 and 9), with 0 being no impact, 1 – low impact, 3 – medium impact, and 9 – strong impact or high correlation on output.
+We recommend using a geometric progression scale (0,1,3 and 9), with 0 being no impact, 1 – low impact, 3 – medium impact, and 9 – strong impact or strong perceived influence on the output.

 Step 5: Cross-multiply the customer output priority numbers with correlation rankings and sum each row at the extreme right column.